pchaganti/gx-NoA/README.md

 https://www.youtube.com/watch?v=GSTtLWpM3uU

 ## ⚠️ Alpha Software - We Need Your Help! ⚠️
 Please be aware that local-deepthink is currently in an alpha stage.
 It is experimental research software.
-With the recent addition of a **code execution sandbox**, you should proceed very carefully.
 You may encounter bugs, unexpected behavior, or breaking changes.

 Your feedback is invaluable.
 If you run into a crash or have ideas, please **open an issue** on our GitHub repository with your graph monitor trace log.
 Helping us identify and squash bugs is one of the most important contributions you can make right now!

 ## **Is true "deep thinking" only for trillion-dollar companies?**

 **local-deepthink** is a research platform that challenges the paradigm of centralized, proprietary AI.
 While systems like Google's DeepMind offer powerful reasoning by giving their massive models more "thinking time" in a closed environment (for a high price), local-deepthink explores a different path: **emergent intelligence on affordable local hardware**.
-We simulate a society of AI agents that collaborate, critique, and evolve their understanding collectively.
+We simulate a society of AI agents that collaborate, evolve, and deepen their understanding collectively over time.

 Essentially, you can think of this project as a way to **max out a model's performance by trading response time for quality**.
 The best part is that you don't need a supercomputer. local-deepthink is designed to turn even a modest 32gb RAM CPU-only laptop into a powerful "thought mining" rig. 💻⛏️ By leveraging efficient local models, you can leave the network running for hours or even days, allowing it to "mine" a sophisticated solution to a hard problem.
 It's a fundamental shift: trading brute-force, instantaneous computation for the power of time, iteration, and distributed collaboration.